-Good governance criteria, which are an integral part of active shareholding, engagement and responsible and sustainable investment policies, are included in the investment decision process through the various steps described in the "Methodology for selecting ESG investments" section above:
+Good governance criteria are included in the investment decision process through the different steps described below and in the section "Investment selection methodology" above:

-- i) Portfolio compliance with Global Standards: Prevention of corruption is one of the four main themes of the 10 principles of the United Nations Global Compact. - ii) The portfolio's exposure to extremely serious ESG controversies: good governance criteria (business ethics, political lobbying, corporate governance, corruption and accountability of governance bodies with regard to ESG aspects) are analysed for controversies, their severity and corrective measures. - iii) Qualitative ESG approach: Much of the fundamental research of the Manager is devoted to governance and corporate governance issues. - iv) The Manager's voting policy helps to promote good corporate governance practices (separation of powers, independence and adequacy of the board of directors, respect for the rights of minority shareholders, quality of internal and external audit, etc.).
-The Manager's engagement policy is linked to this voting policy and applies its principles.
+- i.
+Exclusion filter based on compliance with the UN Global Compact: prevention of corruption is one of the four main themes of the 10 principles. - ii.
+Exclusion filter for companies involved in controversial activities: good governance criteria (business ethics, political lobbying, corporate governance, corruption and accountability of governance bodies with regard to ESG aspects) are analysed for controversies, their severity and appropriate measures. - iii.
+Fundamental and qualitative ESG approach with a strong focus on governance and corporate governance issues.

-Governance issues are also an integral part of the monitoring of investments, notably through the Manager's voting policy and engagement policy which are available at www.dpamfunds.com ("Voting policy/Engagement policy").
+Governance issues are also an integral part of the monitoring of investments, notably through the Manager's voting policy and engagement policy which are available at www.dpamfunds.com (under the "Sustainable Investment" tab).